Codecademy/docs/content/git/concepts/push/push.md

 ---
 Title: 'Push'
-Description: 'In Git, pushing is the process of moving code from one repository to another.
+Description: 'Pushing is the process of moving code from one Git repository to another.
 Often this is used to move code from a local machine to GitHub.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'